-Now we will extract all features into the new dataframe and our target features into separate dataframe.
+Now we will extract all features into the new data frame and our target features into separate data frames.

 Train Test Split

-Now we will split our data into train and test set with 70 : 30 ratio
+Now we will split our data into train and test set with a 70: 30 ratio

 Train the Support Vector Classifier without Hyper-parameter Tuning –

-First, we will train our model by calling standard SVC() function without doing Hyper-parameter Tuning and see its classification and confusion matrix.
+First, we will train our model by calling the standard SVC() function without doing Hyperparameter Tuning and see its classification and confusion matrix.

-Here is when the usefulness of GridSearch comes into picture.
-We can search for parameters using a GridSearch!
+Here is when the usefulness of GridSearch comes into the picture.
+We can search for parameters using GridSearch!

-What fit does is a bit more involved then usual.
+What fit does is a bit more involved than usual.
 First, it runs the same loop with cross-validation, to find the best parameter combination.
-Once it has the best combination, it runs fit again on all data passed to fit (without cross-validation), to built a single new model using the best parameter setting.
+Once it has the best combination, it runs fit again on all data passed to fit (without cross-validation), to build a single new model using the best parameter setting.

 You can inspect the best parameters found by GridSearchCV in the best_params_ attribute, and the best estimator in the best_estimator_ attribute: